Skegness

 Skegness (/skɛɡˈnɛs/ skeg-NESS) is a seaside town and civil parish in the East Lindsey District of Lincolnshire, England.
 On the Lincolnshire coast of the North Sea, the town is 43 mi east of Lincoln and 22 mi north-east of Boston.
-With a population of 19,579 as of 2011, it is the largest settlement in East Lindsey.
-It also incorporates Winthorpe and Seacroft, and forms a larger built-up area with the resorts of Ingoldmells and Chapel St Leonards to the north.
+With a population of 21,128 as of 2021, it is the largest settlement in East Lindsey.
+It incorporates Winthorpe and Seacroft, and forms a larger built-up area with the resorts of Ingoldmells and Chapel St Leonards to the north.
 The town is on the A52 and A158 roads, connecting it with Boston and the East Midlands, and Lincoln respectively.
 Skegness railway station is on the Nottingham to Skegness (via Grantham) line.

-The original Skegness was situated farther east at the mouth of The Wash.
+The original Skegness was situated farther east at the mouth of the Wash.
 Its Norse name refers to a headland which sat near the settlement.
 By the 14th century, it was a locally important port for coastal trade.
 The natural sea defences which protected the harbour eroded in the later Middle Ages, and it was lost to the sea after a storm in the 1520s.
 Rebuilt along the new shoreline, early modern Skegness was a small fishing and farming village, but from the late 18th century members of the local gentry visited for holidays.
 The arrival of the railways in 1873 transformed it into a popular seaside resort.
 This was the intention of The 9th Earl of Scarbrough, who owned most of the land in the vicinity; he built the infrastructure of the town and laid out plots, which he leased to speculative developers.
 This new Skegness quickly became a popular destination for holiday-makers and day trippers from the East Midlands factory towns.
 By the interwar years the town was established as one of the most popular seaside resorts in Britain.
 The layout of the modern seafront dates to this time and holiday camps were built around the town, including the first Butlin's holiday resort which opened in Ingoldmells in 1936.